dbt-labs/corp/docs/benefits.md

 ### Benefits Strategy & Philosophy

-As dbt Labs continues to grow and expand around the world, we believe it’s important to outline our strategy and philosophy around global benefits.
-The following points are guiding principles that we strive towards and will drive the decision-making around our benefits both domestically and abroad.
+As a global company, below are our guiding principles that we strive towards.
+They will drive the decision-making around our benefits both domestically and abroad.

 - We strive to provide benefits that are both locally relevant and competitive
     - Each Country’s benefits will differ based on local normals and local competition for benefits.